rbind/r-podcast/content/episode/027-rstudioconf-tables.md

 ---
 Description: "The R-Podcast rolls along with part two of our rstudio::conf 2019 coverage!
-In this episode I share my experience"
+In this episode I share the advice and tips I used to prepare my talk on Shiny Modules.
+Plus I sit down with RStudio software engineer Rich Iannone to learn about his journey from atmospheric science to creating a collection of awesome R packages like DiagrammeR and gt for creating tables with a tidy syntax.
+As always thank you so much for listening and hope you enjoy this episode!"
 aliases:
 - /27
 author: 'Eric Nantz'
 categories:
 - Podcast
-date: 2019-02-10
+date: 2019-02-11
-draft: true
+draft: false
 episode: "27"
-episode_image: img/episode/default-social.jpg
+episode_image: img/episode/ep27_logo.jpg
 explicit: "no"
 guests:
 - riannone